BradMclain/martin/README.md

 # martin
-Batch converter from mp4 to webp
+Batch converter from mp4, gif, mov to webp

 # Setup